 We started the first round of engagement with 63 investee companies who received our net zero letter in 2021 following the launch of our dedicated net zero engagements.
 Following the integration of inflation- adjusted WACI into our screening process for issuers and portfolios with the largest contribution to DWS portfolio WACI, we contacted more than 50 additional companies with our thematic letter on net zero and invited them to begin a dialogue with us.
 We received responses from most companies and held 41 initial engagements.
-With these conversations, we understood more about how our investee companies are addressing climate change issues, the transition to net zero and where possible set key performance indicators for the next years to measure the impact of our engagements.
+With these conversations, we understood more about how our investee emission data disclosure and verification, setting targets in line with the goals of the Paris Agreement and clearly indicating how companies will meet their targets.